 3. You can ask: 'What song is that?'

-Listening to a new playlists, full of songs you’ve never heard before?
-Land on something you like?
-Just ask the speaker what’s playing at that moment, and it’ll tell you everything you need to know about the tune.
+Listening to a new playlist full of songs you’ve never heard before and landed on something you like?
+Just ask the smart speaker what’s playing at that moment, and it’ll tell you everything you need to know about the tune.